nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ### `Command` Child Classes

-1. `AddCommand` Class
+#### 1. `AddCommand` Class
-- The AddCommand class adds a newly created Recipe object to the current RecipeList object's ArrayList of Recipes
+- The `AddCommand` class adds a newly created Recipe object to the current RecipeList object's ArrayList of Recipes

 Shown below is a sequence diagram detailing how a new recipe is added using the AddCommand object, starting from parsing the user input to the addition of the recipe to the recipeList object,